project-open-data/project-open-data.github.io/index.md

 Beginning in February 2015, we’ll be using [Github issues](https://guides.github.com/features/issues/) to track the conversation around and proposed changes to each data element.
 (If you’ve never used GitHub, you can find a great overview [tutorial](https://www.youtube.com/watch?v=TJlYiMp8FuY) here.)
 Each data element will have its own issue and will be tagged with a descriptive category (such as *awardee* or *account information*).
 To join the discussion about a certain element, simply post a comment on that element’s issue.
 All discussion participants will be able to read and respond to your feedback.

 If you think an element is missing from this list, we’d like to know.
 To propose a new element, create an issue and add the tag *proposed element*.
-For a more in-depth guide to sharing feedback, visit our complete [How to Contribute](feedback/) page.
+For a more in-depth guide to sharing feedback, visit our complete [How to Contribute Feedback](feedback/) page.

 ##Background Materials